cloud-native-toolkit/cloud-native-toolkit-workshop/activity-1/README.md

     - Open Artifactory from Console Link
     - Open Registry from Console Link

-1. Select `Developer` perspective, select project `$USERNAME-dev` and then select Topoly from the Console and see the application running
+1. Select `Developer` perspective, select project `$TOOLKIT_USERNAME-dev` and then select Topoly from the Console and see the application running

 1. Open the application route url and try out the application using the swagger UI

 1. Make a change to the application in the git repository and see the pipeline running again from the Console.
     ```bash
-    git config --global user.email "${USERNAME}@example.com"
+    git config --global user.email "${TOOLKIT_USERNAME}@example.com"
-    git config --global user.name "${USERNAME}"
+    git config --global user.name "${TOOLKIT_USERNAME}"
     echo "A change to trigger a new PipelineRun $(date)" >> README.md
     git add .
     git commit -m "update readme"